AstraZeneca/KAZU/docs/ontology_parser.rst

 into a set of :class:`.LinkingCandidate`\ s.
 A :class:`.LinkingCandidate` is a container for a synonym, which understands what set of IDs the synonym may refer to and whether they refer to a single group of closely related concepts or multiple separate ones.
 This is handled by the attribute
 :attr:`.LinkingCandidate.associated_id_sets`.
-A :class:`.LinkingCandidate` holds various other pieces of useful information such as whether the term is symbolic (i.e. an abbreviation or some other identifier).
+A :class:`.LinkingCandidate` holds various other pieces of useful information such as whether the candidate is symbolic (i.e. an abbreviation or some other identifier).

 How does it work?
-When an ambiguous term is detected in the ontology, the parser must decide whether it should group the confused IDs into the same
+When an ambiguous candidate is detected in the ontology, the parser must decide whether it should group the confused IDs into the same
 :class:`.EquivalentIdSet`, or different ones.
 The algorithm for doing this works as follows:

-1) Use the :class:`.StringNormalizer` to determine if the term is symbolic or not.
+1) Use the :class:`.StringNormalizer` to determine if the candidate is symbolic or not.
 If it's not symbolic (i.e. a noun phrase), merge the IDs into a single :class:`.EquivalentIdSet`.
 The idea here is that noun phrase entities 'ought' to be distinct enough such that references to the same string across different identifiers refer to the same concept.